 - RT @TonyWhyton: @eurojazz50 @rhythmchanges @EdinburghJazz #eurojazz16 https://t.co/oY0phs5eqF,

 - RT @festival_impact: Our own @georgemckay_ chairing a panel on networks and scenes in European jazz @eurojazz50 https://t.co/XvK0UBa6vT,

-Rhythm Changes is financially supported by the HERA Joint Research Programme which is co-funded by AHRC, AKA, DASTI, ETF, FNR, FWF, HAZU, IRCHSS, MHEST, NWO, RANNIS, RCN, VR and The European Community FP7 2007-2013, under the Socio-economic Sciences and Humanities programme.
+Brought to you by…Rhythm Changes was originally financially supported by the HERA Joint Research Programme which is co-funded by AHRC, AKA, DASTI, ETF, FNR, FWF, HAZU, IRCHSS, MHEST, NWO, RANNIS, RCN, VR and The European Community FP7 2007-2013, under the Socio-economic Sciences and Humanities programme.